rjbultitude/theconditionalorchestra/README.md

 * [Moment.js](http://momentjs.com/)
 * [JS Promises Polyfill](https://www.npmjs.com/package/es6-promise-polyfill)

-##To do

-* Remove unused code from Forecast.io JS API
+##Browser support

+Map and reduce are used in the JS but are supported by IE11+.
+Web Audio is not supported in IE11 so the JS _should_ stop running before any non-supported JS is.

 ##Business logic
-1 master locationData object is composed from the weather data.
+1 master lwData (location weather) object is composed from the weather data.
+1 wCheck object is used to contain all the various booleans needed to handle the app logic

 A property `sParams` is added to store values for:
 * frequency - filter frequency
 * volume - not used
 * distVolume - not used
 * pitch
-* soundPitchOffset - pitch root

 Important values:
 * Visibility - Filter freq
-* Cloud cover - sound dist volume
 * Pressure - pitch root
-* Wind speed - sound volume

-A threshold temperature value `soundPitchOffset` defines whether the sound scale is predefined or tuned to arbitrary values

-If the weather is _warm_ or _cold_ a chromatic equal temperament scale is produced if the weather is _warm_ the scale will be a western 2 note scale If the weather is _cold_ the scale will be (non western) 14 - 24 note scale If weather is _freezing_ an arbitrary set of notes is produced using the _Important Values_ TBC
+The comment `playlogic` is used to denote the points at which the sounds are configured one way or another

+If the weather _isHumid_ the chords played use only the intervals within the chosen interval type.
+This leads to a more harmonious sequence.
+No chord offset is applied.
+If the weather _isFine_ a minor seventh scale is used, if _isClement_ a major one else a minor one is used.
+If the root note is higher than `0` (range is `-12` to `+12`) the chords move down the scale; if equal to or lower than `0` they move higher.

 Notes in the brass sound and arpeggio are defined as follows:
 If weather is _clement_ a scale using major intervals is produced